Metodo Classico Brut Carricante

 At the table.

-Elegant and refined sparkling wine that may be served throughout a meal, especially with delicate fried fish and seafood recipes.
+Light- to medium-bodied, elegant and refined sparkling wine that may be served throughout a meal, especially with delicate fried fish and seafood recipes.